anna-dor-plumsail/documents-docs/source/getting-started/use-as-rest-api.rst

 Our API is REST based.
 Thus, you can use any programming language that is able to execute web requests.
 For example, you would use C#, PowerShell, node.js, Python, PHP.

-There are a lot of ready to use helper REST API clients for those languges.
+There are a lot of ready to use helper REST API clients for those languages.
 Here are just a few of them:

 - `RestSharp <http://restsharp.org/>`_ for C#
 - `Invoke-RestMethod <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/invoke-restmethod?view=powershell-5.1>`_ cmdlets for PowerShell